Communal dancefloor energy at one of

 What about illegal medication? :)

-Bringing your own alcohol is also not permitted - there are plenty of bars on-site and on the campsite.
+Bringing your own alcohol is also not permitted; there are plenty of bars on-site and within the campsite.